 Financial institutions can be more hands-on, and can provide introductions to distribution partners and clients.

-The best bits about our funders
+The best bits about Venture Capital

 - We grew by 300% and now nearly 40% of our business comes from the US [after a £1m funding round].
 That would have been impossible without these people and institutions believing in our product, team and market